 WARNING!
-When the EXPLORER 500 is powered on, stay clear of the antenna front!
-The antenna emits radio frequency energy, not only when a call or data session is in progress.
-Always keep a minimum distance of 0.6 m from the antenna front.
+If the EXPLORER 500 is configured to automatically accept pointing, stay clear of the antenna front after switching on the EXPLORER 500!
+The antenna emits radio frequency energy, not only when a call or data session is in progress, but as soon as the antenna pointing is completed.
+Always keep a minimum distance of 0.6 m from the antenna front when the antenna is pointed.
+For information on automatic pointing, see Pointing at power up on page 92.